HLT54121 Diploma of Nursing

 On the day of the Group Interview, you will be asked to fill in and submit an enrolment form, before participating in a group interview held by two HERC staff members.
 The interview will consist of a series of questions regarding your interest in the course, why you have applied and your previous work/life experience.
 You will also be asked to partake in group activities to show your effective communication skills and problem solving abilities.

-All full fee paying students accepted into the course will be required to set up a payment plan at the beginning of the course, which will direct debit the associated fees each week/fortnight/month.
+All students accepted into the course will be required to set up a payment plan at the beginning of the course, which will direct debit the associated fees each week/fortnight/month.

 Your course fees will cover the basic materials needed for your course, (including your uniform, SIM consumables, loaning of text books, online learning resources and personal protective clothing), but in order to undertake the course, you will need to pay for the following: